BillyZac/max-value-in-array-of-objects/README.md

 # Finds the maximum value in an array of objects

 ## Usage
-First, install:
+First install:
 ```
 npm install --save
 ```

-Then, use it:
+Then use it:
 ```
 const max = require('max-value-in-array-of-objects')